Suman-00X/presidio-drive/readme.md

    ```bash
    npm install
    ```
-4. Navigate to the frontend folder:
+4. Navigate to the backend folder:
     ```bash
    cd ..
    ```